Safest Teeth Whiteners

 Identifying mouth cancer early is the key to successful treatment.
 Therefore, if your palate is still sore after 10 days, see your doctor or dentist for an evaluation.5

-Treatment for oral cancer may depend on your overall health and the location and stage of cancer.
+Treatment for oral cancer may depend on your overall health and the location and stage of the cancer.
 Options include:

 If the roof of your mouth is sore, you can do several things to ease discomfort: